Have a broken or damaged Xbox One controller and need to know how to open it?

 Use your Torx Screwdriver to remove the 4 screws.
 Set them aside for when we reassemble the Xbox One controller.

 This is the part where you could theoretically get away with using a flathead screwdriver.
 It doesn’t work well, and it really takes some muscle to get the screws out.
-Worse thing is the screws might be damaged permanently, making putting an Xbox One controller back together very, very difficult.
+The worse thing is the screws might be damaged permanently, making putting an Xbox One controller back together very, very difficult.

 I would highly recommend buying a cheap Torx Screwdriver set.
 This will guarantee that your screws stay undamaged and keep your controller together properly, along with allowing for future modifications.
+It also comes in handy for other Xbox and home DIY projects.

 Step 5 – Remove Front and Back Panels of the Xbox One Controller

-After removing the side handles and 5 torx screws from the Xbox One controller, you can easily lift the front and back panels off the main frame of the controller.
+After removing the side handles and 5 torx screws from the Xbox One controller, you can easily lift the front and back panels off the frame of the controller.

 Be careful once removing the front and back panel as wires, circuitry, and other parts are now exposed and susceptible to damage.